jochenalt/Ondine/docs/OmniWheels.md

 <img width="600px" src="../images/omniwheel/arrangement total.jpg"/>

 The first assembly is necessary to check the tolerances.
-The slightest amount of warping during the print would would make the roll wobble against the spoke, so the perfect rolls need to be selected in this phase.
+The slightest amount of warping during printing would would make the rolls wobble against the spoke, so perfect rolls need to be selected in this phase.

 <img  width="300px" src="../images/omniwheel/first assembly.jpg"/>